maptv/decalendar/docs/paper.md

      W48-7
 ```

-In the table of contents, omit years [and months] in final_date if they match with the years [and months] in start_date.
-This is allowed by ISO 8601 and makes the table of contents more concise, but also makes the fourth column variable width (13-21 characters in width).
-Any leftover space can be used for writing (rows are filled to screen width).

-I decided that the table of contents for the paper calendar should not have columns for weekdays, because this would mess up the flow of writing and not match the style of the rest of the calendar.
-Unlike the rest of the calendar, each week in the table of contents takes up only one row (instead of 14 in the 5-week mode and 70 in the 1-week mode).

 **Row delimiters**

-In the table of contents, solid lines that go across all columns separate two 5-week groups at a time.
-Groups are named after the page numbers they appear on (71-84).
-Each group of two can be viewed at the same time on each pair of pages, e.g. 71 and 72, thanks to the 3 blank pages at the beginning.
-In the table of contents, rows are separated by alternating dashed and solid lines that start after the date interval column.
-There is no meaningful difference between the dashed and solid lines within a year, just like the row delimiters that separate times in the week view, but the first row delimiter in a group pair should both be dashed, so that an alternating pattern can be maintained.
-This will not work if there are 53 weeks in the year, in which case a solid line can be repeated twice.
-The two solid lines will not be identical because the first will start after the date interval column and the second will go across all columns.
+In the table of contents, there should not be any row delimiters.
+The row delimiters in the 5-week and 1-week views are perfect and require no changes.

 **Column delimiters**

-The table of contents should only have column delimiters before and after the second column (page numbers).
+The table of contents has solid column delimiters after all 10 columns except for the last (tenth) column.
 The rest of the calendar does not have any column delimiters.

-The second column (page numbers) doesn’t make sense in the app and should only be included in the paper calendar.
-The  70-week mode in the app should have one column delimiter between week number and date interval and 7 more delimiters for the weekdays.
-The other modes do not have any column delimiters.
+The first two columns (page numbers) don’t make sense in the digital calendar app and should only be included in the paper calendar.